OpenCTI-Platform/opencti/README.md

 ## Releases download

-The releases are available on the [Github releases page](https://github.com/OpenCTI-Platform/opencti/releases).
+The releases are available on the [GitHub releases page](https://github.com/OpenCTI-Platform/opencti/releases).
 You can also access the [rolling release package](https://releases.opencti.io) generated from the master branch of the repository.

 ## Installation